 We are great believers in making the best of every situation and believe that there are still ways that care homes can make Easter a special time for their residents.

 1. Easter Bingo

-Bingo is one of those fabulously simple activities that can be adapted to different themes, so why not create an Easter edition for your residents!
+Bingo is a fabulously simple and adaptable activity, so why not create an Easter edition for your residents!

-This activity helps to stimulate older peoples' sight, touch and hearing whilst helping to ease feelings of loneliness which many may be feeling at the moment as a result of social distancing.
+As well as helping to stimulate older peoples' sight, touch and hearing, bingo helps to ease feelings of loneliness which many may be feeling at the moment as a result of the pandemic and restrictions around visiting.

 2. Easter Egg Decorating

 Easter eggs have been symbolic of Easter of many, many years.
 They are an ancient symbol of new life and it has been a tradition to decorate them since the 13th century!

 There are all kinds of ways that you can decorate hardboiled eggs, from dying, painting, to creating a crotchet case for them!
 It's an enjoyable activity to get residents into the Easter spirit whilst being able to use their imaginations.
 Make sure you take a photo of your residents with their creations to send to their families!

 Laura Shack from the National Trust demonstrates how to use natural dyes to decorate hard-boiled eggs.
 (See video)